reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 Each method provides a different perspective on the data, enhancing our capability to detect subtle and varied anomalies in facial expressions.

-## An Example from Wade Wilson Trial
+## An Example from Wade Wilson Death Sentence Verdict Video

 <img src="appendix/wade_wilson_2.jpg" width="250" alt="alt text">